chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 ### Other-as-Life

-We now turn to two of the most important sections in establishing the proposed axioms of Death, this section and the next in which we explore the relation of our Being to that of the Other, and the relation of each of these plus their conjunction to that of Death.[^9]
+We now turn to two of the most important sections in establishing the proposed postulates of Death, this section and the next in which we explore the relation of our Being to that of the Other, and the relation of each of these plus their conjunction to that of Death.[^9]

-We start with a question that will at first glance appear to provide the entrypoint for the contradiction of the `axiom of failed contingency`: How do we know we die?
+We start with a question that will at first glance appear to provide the entrypoint for the contradiction of the `postulate of failed contingency`: How do we know we die?

 To make the intent of the question more plain, let us recast it: Would a human raised in isolation comprehend its own mortality?[^10]